zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 <a name="join_channel"></a>
 ### 8. Join a channel

-After setting the client role and the local video view (for a video broadcast), you can call the joinChannel method to join a channel.
+After setting the user role and the local video view (for a video broadcast), you can call the `joinChannel` method to join a channel.
 In this method, set the following parameters:

 * token: Pass a token that identifies the role and privilege of the user.
 You can set it as one of the following values:
   * `NULL`.